severest/lita-sharleen/README.md

 1. `vagrant up` - Grab some coffee, this will take a some time.
 1. `vagrant ssh`
 1. `lita-dev`
+1. For testing purposes, you should probably activate the `:shell` adapter in `workspace/lita_config.rb` and comment out the `:slack` one

 ## APIs Used